faelgabriel/elixircd/README.md

 The ElixIRCd demo server is a live instance of the server, allowing you to test and experience its features.

-You can connect using any IRC client like [Smuxi](https://smuxi.im/) or a web-based client such as [Kiwi IRC](https://kiwiirc.com/nextclient/irc.elixircd.org/#elixircd)

 - **Server**: `irc.elixircd.org`
 - **Ports**: `6667` (plaintext) and `6697` (SSL/TLS)
 - **WebSocket**: `8080` (HTTP) and `8443` (HTTPS)